-The faculty role in assessing student learning outcomes is clearly defined in the Northwest Commission on Colleges and Universities accreditation standards.
+The Northwest Commission on Colleges and Universities defines the faculty role in assessing student learning outcomes in its accreditation standards.
 Standard 2.C.5 states, "...
 Faculty with teaching responsibilities take collective responsibility for fostering and assessing student achievement of clearly identified learning outcomes" and, 2.C.7 states, "Credit for prior experiential learning, if granted, is: ... e) granted only upon the recommendation of appropriately qualified teaching faculty."